biscuit-auth/website/content/docs/help/faq.md

 ## What is Biscuit?

+Biscuit is a platform made of three parts:

+- a token format;
+- a logic language for describing data and authorization policies;
+- libraries providing support for creating and parsing tokens as well as evaluating authorization policies in the context of a given token.

 ## What are the concrete benefits of offline attenuation?

 Offline attenuation is a powerful tool when it comes to applying the principle of least power: each action should be carried out with credentials that grant the least amount of access.
 Ideally, credentials should be only usable for the action they are tied to, nothing else.